+All that said, what is the Board's response to the persistent discount?
+Our focus is on three areas.
+First, we continue to use the powers available to us to buy back shares.
 Our policy in respect of buying back shares remains unchanged.
-Currently we would consider buying back shares during periods where the discount is consistently over 7% and it is felt appropriate to do so given the prevailing market backdrop.
-In the financial year we bought back an aggregate 16,530,708 shares at an average discount of 12.1% and total cost of £40.2m.
-Since the end of the financial year, up to 12 March 2024 we have repurchased a further 3,271,401 shares at an average discount of 11.9% and total cost of £10.6m.
-All shares repurchased have been held in treasury rather than cancelled as this makes them readily available to be reissued if sufficient demand occurs in the future.
+We would consider buying back shares where the discount is consistently over 7% and we judge it appropriate to do so given the prevailing market backdrop.
+In the financial year we bought back an aggregate 9,015,787 shares at an average discount of 11.3% and total cost of £32.0m.
+Since the end of the financial year, up to 12 March 2025 we have repurchased a further 2,729,344 shares at an average discount of 10.3% and total cost of £11.5m.
+At the forthcoming AGM, the Board will once again seek authority to buy back up to 14.99% of the shares in issue.
+Any buy back of shares will only take place where we believe it to be beneficial to shareholders.